blakcjack/tidy_data_coursera/README.md

 # Tidy Data Analysis

 In this repository you will find a way to perform cleaning data to get tidy data.
-This project is done based on Getting and Cleaning Data hold by Jhon Hopkins University x Coursera.
+This project is done based on Getting and Cleaning Data held by Jhon Hopkins University x Coursera.

 In order to get the tidy data, the run_analysis script did as follow.